001 WELCOME. WC-919 SC(G)

-This site has been established to serve as a link among those who might be interested in the Lang family of Massachusetts.
-Benjamin Johnson Lang (1837-1909) and then his three children; MARGARET RUTHVEN LANG, the composer; Malcolm known as a church musician and conductor and Rosamond the pianist.
+This site exists to serve as a link among those who might be interested in the Lang family of Massachusetts.
+First: Benjamin Johnson Lang (1837-1909) and then his three children; MARGARET RUTHVEN LANG, the composer; Malcolm known as a church musician and conductor and Rosamond the pianist.
 B. J. Lang could be seen as the Leonard Bernstein of his time-a conductor, a solo pianist, a writer and lecturer, a champion for new music, and a man well acquainted with all the musical schools of his time-a man who influenced the musical growth of his part of the country for over forty years.
 There is a direct link between these two men; Lang taught Edward Burlingame Hill, and Hill in turn taught Bernstein at Harvard.
 “In fact, a history of the life and activities of Mr. Lang for three decades or more would to a considerable extent chronicle the musical life of Boston for the same period.”
-(Hill, p.
-9) Lang is credited with suggesting that the Harvard Musical Association present orchestral concerts, and he served on its Program Committee (Mus.
+(Hill, 9) Lang is one who suggested that the Harvard Musical Association present orchestral concerts, and he served on its Program Committee (Mus.
 Ob., 1884).
 Louis Elson (quoted by Fox) expressed the same opinion in 1904: “Benjamin Johnson Lang is one of the most typically American figures that we can find in our musical history.
 He is a man of enterprise beyond European comprehension.
-Lang is so thoroughly interwoven with musical progress of every kind in the United States that there is scarcely any classification of musicians in which his name would not fitly find place.
+Lang is so thoroughly interwoven with musical progress of every kind in the United States that there is scarcely any classification of musicians in which his name would not fitly find a place.
 It is not an exaggeration to state that no man has done more for the educational advance in America in music than B. J. Lang.
 The time will come when Americans will recognize him as among the very foremost of those who created musical taste among us.”
-(Fox, Papers, p.
-1)(and Elson, p.
-261) “He was an antidote to the conservatism of Dwight and Dresel, introducing many new works to Bostonians.”
-(Tara, p.
-41) Amy Beach, writing in 1937 to Arthur Foote remembered "the time from 1880 to 1900 was a golden time.”
-(Block, AMY BEACH, p.
-284) Having been criticized for allowing the orchestra to overpower the choir, in his Dvorak Stabat Mater performances by the Cecilia in January 1884, he placed the orchestra behind the choir as Haydn had done in his Creation performances.
+(Fox, Papers, 1)( Elson, 261) “He was an antidote to the conservatism of Dwight and Dresel, introducing many new works to Bostonians.”
+(Tara, 41) Amy Beach, writing in 1937 to Arthur Foote remembered, “the time from 1880 to 1900 was a golden time.”
+(Block, Amy Beach, 284) Having been criticized for allowing the orchestra to overpower the choir, in his Dvorak Stabat Mater performances by the Cecilia in January 1884, he placed the orchestra behind the choir as Haydn had done in his Creation performances.
 He also used this same arrangement for Apollo Club performances.

-Many pupils, including his three children surviving continued his influence, the most notable being his eldest, Margaret Ruthven Lang, (1867-1972) who had many musical “firsts” in her lifetime that stretched for 104 years.
-As late as 1936 critical opinion still held that “In real depth her compositions are superior to [those of] any other American woman composer,” (Barnes, p.
-10) Music continues to be apart of the lives of the current Lang generation with Anne Hooper (daughter of Malcolm’s daughter, Helen Lang Hooper) being a free-lance violinist in Boston today, and a former Manager of the Boston Pro Arte Orchestra.
+Many pupils, including his three surviving children, continued his influence, the most notable being his eldest, Margaret Ruthven Lang, (1867-1972) who had many musical “firsts” in her lifetime that stretched for 104 years.
+As late as 1936 critical opinion still held that “In real depth her compositions are superior to [those of] any other American woman composer,” (Barnes, 10) Music continues to be a part of the lives of the current Lang generation with Anne Hooper (daughter of Malcolm’s daughter, Helen Lang Hooper) being a free-lance violinist in Boston today, and a former Manager of the Boston Pro Arte Orchestra.

-The information on this site is provided in order to lead those who are interested into a deeper study of this family.
+The information on this site is provided to those interested in a deeper study of this family.
 Corrections, additions, comments, etc. are welcomed and will be added and cited.
-Currently material has been added even though it might contradict other material; an example of this is the exact sequence of B. J.’s organ career.
+Current material has been added even though it might contradict older material; an example of this is the exact sequence of B. J.’s organ career.
 The material on the Winch Brothers has been added as it was discovered; it will be up to the reader to select and then arrange what information they might need.
-It is hoped that those who have done research in this area will be willing to share their findings which will lead to a clear history of this family and ultimately, performances of Margaret’s music.
+It is hoped that those who have done research in this area will be willing to share their findings which will lead to a clearer history of this family and ultimately, performances of Margaret’s music.
 At one point a book was envisioned-this site will be the book-ever growing, ever-changing, ever becoming more correct.
 The first research was done c.
 1964 and has continued since then with varying states of intensity.
 Unfortunately, various formats have been used for citations, citations have been changed as the complete site has been moved from program to program and host to host, but the information remains.
 I hope that the site will be of use.